Finding a Top Financial Advisor Firm in Colorado

 - Life and disability insurance review

 There are five different types of investment portfolios you can choose from at Western Wealth Management, including a personal wealth portfolio (PWP), a model wealth portfolio (MWP), an optimum market portfolio (OMP), a manager access select portfolio (MAS) and a guided wealth portfolio (GWP).
 These portfolios have varying account minimums (as listed above), and each features a specific style of financial management.

 A PWP is the most basic option.
 It features a traditional client/advisor relationship and relies mostly on mutuals funds, fixed income securities and equities.
 On the other hand, an MWP is completely centered around mutual funds the chooses based on its proprietary research.
 Optimum fund investments solely make up OMPs, and clients are expected to have an active hand in this portfolio’s management.

 The MAS and GWP alternatives are much less traditional.
-In fact, GWPs are actually robo-advisors that select three separate diversified ETFs for your portfolio.
+In fact, GWPs are actually robo-advisors that select three separate diversified exchange-traded funds (ETFs) for your portfolio.
 These portfolios also offer automatic rebalancing and tax-loss harvesting.
 Lastly, MASs are for those who want to outsource their portfolio’s management but want Western Wealth to help choose an appropriate portfolio manager for the job.

 Private Capital Management, LLC